joshweir/cra-ssr-code-splitting/README.md

 _But...
 Why?_ --- The server app is as slim as it can get.
 It lacks even the most basic security features like XSS and CSRF.

 **This is not a boilerplate for a production expressjs server app!!!**

+## joshweir notes re attempt to make SSR work

+Problem trying to run webpack build inline using memory fs in that it generates chunk names with different hashmap due to using a different entrypoint file.